 - Take in local fine art while you get your morning coffee at Old Crown Coffee Roasters, Firefly Coffee House and Fortezza Coffee.

 - Visit the breathtaking Allen County Courthouse (cell phones and cameras not admitted).
-Group tours available by appointment Monday - Friday 8 a.m. - 4:30 p.m. or you can take the self-guided tour.
+Groups of 5 or more may be scheduled Monday - Friday from 9:00 a.m. until 4:00 p.m.
+A $2.00 per person donation is suggested.
+Or, you can take the self-guided tour.

 - Stroll the great shopping at Glenbrook and Jefferson Pointe and enjoy their free indoor play areas - both offer a great spot for kids to blow off steam!